10 different Cat Breeds and their Personalities

 The domestic shorthair is the most popular breed of cat.
 Because they are a mix of different breeds, they can have black, grey, white, calico, tabby, tuxedo, or tortoiseshell fur.
 Their personalities are diverse, just like their markings, but all are lively and energetic.
 Originally, domestic shorthair cats were working cats on farms, meant to control the rodent population.
 They have a strong hunting instinct that requires engaging play to satisfy.
 Their desire to hunt gives them plenty of energy, even at night.
 So, don’t be surprised if they suddenly start playing energetically at 4 a.m.

-See also Can Cats Eat Marshmallows?
+See also Can Dogs Eat Oranges?

 Siamese